artfuldev/bugsby/README.md

 # bugsby
-A simple tool that can provides targeted suggestions on tests for code
+A simple tool that can provide targeted suggestions on tests for code